Skip to main content

 During the test:

-For the uptake test, you’ll need to sit upright.
+For the thyroid uptake test, you’ll need to sit upright.
 A small device is then placed at the front of your neck.
 The device measures the amount of iodine that has collected in your thyroid.

 After the test: